Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Aerating consists of loosening the soil surface to encourage water and air penetration.
 It can be done by hoeing and other cultivation practices and is useful to prevent evaporation during hot weather.

-Air is often forgotten as an essential for plant growth.
-In most plants air is taken in via the roots and soil or compost needs to be air permeable to allow for gaseous exchange at root level.
+Air is often forgotten as essential for plant growth.
+In most plants, air is taken in via the roots and soil or compost needs to be air permeable to allow for gaseous exchange at root level.

 Hot air rises and cold air descends.
 Air drainage is when cold air flows down a slope.
 In cold weather this can lead to frost pockets ate the bottom of the slope, where the cold air lays in low spots.

 A form of plant propagation where the cutting is allowed to root into a growing substrate whilst still attached to the parent plant.
 Some form of damage to the bark, where rooting is required, induces quicker rooting.
 To prevent that substrate from drying out the stem and substrate is normally wrapped in plastic to retain moisture.

 The opposite end of the pH scale to acid soils .. see above.

 The onion family.
 There are hundreds of species within this family which includes onions, spring onions, garlic, shallots, etc

 A plant leaf structure where the leaves appear alternately along the stem as opposed to opposite or in some other structured way

 Alternate bearing refers to the tendency of many fruit and nut species to grow large crops every other year with much smaller, or no crop, in the in-between years.
 It’s like Bienniel Cropping.

 A plant that lives for up to a year.
 They can go from seed to mature seeding plant in no more than a year.
 Some weeds can actually achieve this in six weeks … it’s why they are so successful at being weeds!